leanprover-community/blog/posts/fantastic-simprocs.md

 > As a simple approximation, simplification is performed from the inside-out.
 > See the next blog post for more details on the algorithm.

-> If you write `set_option trace.Meta.Tactic.simp true in example : MyGoal := by simp`, you will see the list of simplification steps `simp` performs on `Goal`.
+> If you write `set_option trace.Meta.Tactic.simp true in example : MyGoal := by simp`, you will see the list of simplification steps `simp` performs on `MyGoal`.

 # What is a simproc?